ckempke/Blog/docs/blog/runtime_navmesh.md

 # Asynchronous Runtime Navmesh Generation in Unity

+**[Update: Dec, 2022].
+In Unity 2022.2+, be careful of using this stuff.
+They (Unity) finally integrated the NavMeshSurface code, and deprecated some of the existing NavMesh tools.
+So far as I know, everything here still works, but I haven't had a chance to play with the new stuff in depth yet to see if there are "gotchas." **

 Buckle in, boys and girls.
 This one's going to be a ride.

 I've recently started trying to add monsters to the world I'm creating over in my [Unity Procedural Terrain](https://ckempke.github.io/UnityTerrainGeneration) system.
 I'd like to use the **NavMesh** system for enemy AI, but since my terrains aren't created in the Unity Editor, but rather randomly at runtime, I need to be able to create the **NavMeshes** for my monsters at runtime.